Configuring Britive Identity Provider in Oracle Cloud

 6. Enter groups in the Group membership attribute name.

-7. Select one of the two options as per requirement:
+7. Select one of the two options as per the requirement:

 • Assign implicit group membership mappings